 When speaking with our BIA qualified counsellors, you should disclose all your money management issues.
 We are only as good as the information you provide us!
 The more information, the better.
 We want to see you in a better financial situation in the future.
 Your BIA counsellor will take the time to identify the causes of the financial problems which could include behaviours like consumption habits.
 Counselling will also help you discover resources that can help maintain economic stability.

 We know that two counselling sessions cannot fully address all there is to learn about money and the credit industry.
 We also know that most people don’t have the time or energy to research resources after they meet with us.
 That is why we have created our monthly newsletter with Money Tips & Tricks.
 We discuss topics such as filing your taxes, saving for retirement and offer suggestions on how to save money.
 We also have resource materials that can be sent to you upon request on different topics such as “RRSP vs TFSA” and “How to Understand my Credit Report.”

 We have four convenient offices in Dartmouth, Bedford, Kentville, and Enfield (non-resident).
 Our team serves residents in the Annapolis Valley, Greater Halifax, and Nova Scotia.
+To learn more about your debt options, visit the OSB portal.
 If you need credit counselling, learn how to get started below.